Much Anticipated Data Protection Bill of UK government will empower the citizens in every way imaginable

 Ever been sick of those cold-calls or spam emails?
 Of course, you’ve been.
 Well, that’s going to stop if you reside in the UK (lucky you!).
 Under the new propositions, websites cannot add you to those email lists without your consent.

 There is also a provision for ‘data portability’ in the statement of intent.
 It means that users will be able to move data between service providers.
-This presents customers with greater choice.
+This presents customers with a greater choice.

 What about for the organizations?